quii/learn-go-with-tests/http-server.md

 - Handle the scenario where the player doesn't exist
 - Handle the `POST /players/{name}` scenario
-- What happens if someone hits a completely wrong URL like `/playerz/{name}` ?
 - It didn't feel great that our main application was starting up but not actually working.
 We had to manually test to see the problem.

 Whilst the `POST` scenario gets us closer to the "happy path", I feel it'll be easier to tackle the missing player scenario first as we're in that context already.
 We'll get to the rest later.